 κ2 Tauri is a variable and multiple main-sequence star in the constellation of Taurus.

 κ2 Tauri visual magnitude is 5.28.
-Because of its reltive faintness, κ2 Tauri should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, κ2 Tauri should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of κ2 Tauri

 κ2 Tauri is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of κ2 Tauri are provided in the following table:

 The simplified sky map below shows the position of κ2 Tauri in the sky: